awslabs/aiops-modules/modules/sagemaker/sagemaker-templates-service-catalog/README.md

 ## Inputs and outputs:
 ### Required inputs:
   - `portfolio-access-role-arn` - the ARN of the IAM Role used to access the Service Catalog Portfolio or SageMaker projects
+### Optional Inputs:
   - `repository-type` - type of repository to be integrated with Sagemaker template source code, exp. `GitHub`.
-If `CodeCommit` is set then other GitHub repository params are ignored
+If `CodeCommit` is provided then other GitHub repository params are ignored.
+This is optional parameter, if not provided `CodeCommit` is set as default
   - `repository-owner` - owner or organisation of project code repository
   - `access-token-secret-name` - AWS Secret Manager secret name where access token is stored, this is used to manage repository from template
   - `aws-codeconnection-arn` -  AWS CodeConnection ARN for repository provider, currently template supports GitHub provider

-### Optional Inputs:
   - `portfolio-name` - name of the Service Catalog Portfolio
   - `portfolio-owner` - owner of the Service Catalog Portfolio
   - `dev-vpc-id` - id of VPC in dev environment